Terminal-2 icon

 4. You send a payment request to pre-authorize an amount.

 We recommend that you also tokenize the card for future recurring payments.
-This enables you to recover failed payments in case of failed transactions.
+This enables you to recover the full payment in case an authorization adjustment fails.

 5. The shopper enters the store, takes items, and leaves the store.